New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Key Outcomes

-• −60% Time to market after replacing ad-hoc product ownership with disciplined PM — roadmap ownership, sprint cadence, clear engineering handoffs
+• −60% Time to market after disciplined PM replaced ad-hoc ownership

-• +20% Year-over-year revenue growth by narrowing from multi-state expansion to 1–2 state focus — fewer markets, faster delivery, higher margin
+• +20% YoY revenue growth from narrowing to 1–2 state focus — higher margin, faster delivery

-• ↓ CVEs Platform cybersecurity vulnerabilities surfaced and remediated — risk that wasn't disclosed at acquisition, now on a structured path to resolution
+• ↓ CVEs Undisclosed platform vulnerabilities surfaced and put on a structured remediation path

 Profitability and delivery timeline chart — Early-Stage Software Company